 When you decide to take that test, you know there’s a possibility that you could be pregnant, but until you see it with your own eyes, you won’t believe it.
 When that positive sign shows up, you’re flooded with so many emotions.
 Whether you’re excited, nervous, upset, or just too surprised to know how you feel, there are some things you have to do as soon as possible! *This post may contain affiliate links.
-This means that if you choose to purchase one of our recommended products through our link, you will be supporting our business at NO extra cost to you!
-Rest assured, we only recommend products we would/have bought ourselves.
 You can learn more on our disclosure page.*

 Start Taking A PreNatal Vitamin

 PreNatal Vitamins are so important!
 One of the main nutrients in prenatal vitamins is folic acid, it’s REALLY important that you are getting enough folic acid during your pregnancy.
 If you are deficient, the baby’s development can be affected.
 Folic acid helps prevent Neural Tube Defects such as Spina Bifida.

 Stop Taking Super Hot Baths and Don’t Go In Hot Tubs

 Raising the body’s internal temperature to anything above 101 degrees can cause birth deformities.
 Hot tubs and saunas should be eliminated completely, and baths should be lukewarm.
 When you’re pregnant, aching, and uncomfortable, a hot tub sounds so relaxing!
 But don’t do it.
 It’s not worth the possibility of a permanent birth defect, or possibly even a life threatening condition.